afshaan4/opencv_bombing/README.md

 ## Documentation:

 * **Camera parameters:**
   All distance and speed measurements depend on knowing the focal length and the pixels per centimeter of your camera, make sure you change these values from `controller.py`:  `self.focalLen` and `self.pixelsPerCM`

 * **The altitude sensor:**
   There are two ways to get altitude readings, an arduino with an ultrasonic sensor and an ultrasonic sensor *directly* connected to the raspberry pi.

+  - Mode 1 is for when you don't have a raspberry pi.
-  - The first mode(arduino) is just for testing with a laptop when using it you have to specify a serial port to which the arduino is connected, don't use it for a "deployed" setup its too slow.
+    Here altitude is read from an arduino that is running `rangefinder.ino`, when using this mode you have to specify a serial port to which the arduino is connected.

-  - The second mode is for when the thing is being used, its fast.
+  - Mode 2 is for use with a raspberry pi, it gets altitude readings directly from a sensor connected to the Pi's GPIO.

 * **Calculating where the "bomb" will land:**
   Where the bomb will fall is calculated with this projectile range equation: